-Next, if desired embroider two little flowers in the upper right area with a little leaf detail to top it off like so.
+Next, embroider two little flowers in the upper right area with a little leaf detail to top it off like in the above picture.
 I used a french knot for the gold centers and normal straight stitches for the white petals and green leaves.

-4. Attach about 1/4″ of the ribbon to the back tea bag piece on what will the inner side of the tea bag using a dot of craft glue under the ribbon.
-Also, at the same time, attach it to what will be the inside of your tea bag tags.
-For the heart ends, make sure you attach it to the point end of the heart.
+Attach about ¼″ of the ribbon to the back tea bag piece, on what will be the inner side of the tea bag, using a dot of craft glue under the ribbon.
+Next attach the other end to what will be the inside of your tea bag tags.
+For the heart shaped tags, attach the ribbon to the pointy end of the heart.

-Lastly, blanket stitch around the raw edges of the tea bag and attach the two tag pieces with the blanket stitch as well using more embroidery thread.
-For the mint tea bag I used a dark green embroidery thread, and for the chamomile tea bag I used a gold on one and a white on the other.
-I think I prefer how the gold turned out better.
+Lastly, blanket stitch around the raw edges of the tea bag and attach the two tag pieces with the blanket stitch, as well as using more embroidery thread.
+For the mint tea bag I used a dark green embroidery thread, and for the chamomile tea bag I used gold on one and white on the other.
+I think I prefer how the gold turned out.

 If you like this please share with others.
 Also for those that make their own versions please link in the comments to your posts so we can see your creativity and what yours turn out like!
 Happy Crafting. 🙂